Skip to content

 new-package = "MIT"

-6. Exit 1 (policy violation): either swap the dependency for a differently-licensed alternative, add the license to allowed-licenses, relax policy (for example permissive to weak-copyleft), or, if you've manually reviewed the package and confirmed it's safe for your use case, exempt it via [tool.license-audit.ignored-packages]:
+6. Exit 1 (policy violation): swap the dependency for a differently-licensed alternative, add the license to allowed-licenses, relax policy (e.g. permissive to weak-copyleft), or, if you've reviewed the package manually and confirmed it's safe for your case, exempt it:

 [tool.license-audit.ignored-packages]